JonEilers/The_Project/README.md

 ### Final Project Paper
  - __Introduction__
-   -Use the same intro from project proposal + whatever needs to be changed on it
+   - Use the same intro from project proposal + whatever needs to be changed on it
+   - How the pipeline works. reference trees etc
+   - Discuss importance of metric in studying biodiversity
+   - what this metric tells us about a community
+   - talk about the microbial populations and genetics, ya know the good stuff.
  - __Methods__
    - discription of how it works?
  - __Discussion__